abuseofnotation/category-theory-illustrated/01_set/text.md

 ![The singleton set of red balls](singleton.svg)

-Like we said above, sets are all about for summarizing *several* elements into one.
-Still sets that contain just one element are perfectly valid.
+Like we said above, sets are all about for summarising *several* elements into one.
+Still, sets that contain just one element are perfectly valid.
 Simply, there are things which are one of a kind.
-Furthermore if I have a function which expects a set of given items, here shouldn't be any issue if the "items" are just one item.
-Or to take a real-life example, the set of queeens of England is a singleton set.
+Furthermore, if I have a function which expects a set of given items, here shouldn't be any issue if the "items" are just one item.
+Or to take a real-life example, the set of queens of England is a singleton set.
 The set of books written by the American writer Harper Lee were a singleton - she has written just one novel, until 2015.

 The Empty set
 ---